Super Offer: Up to 50% Off on Diwali - Genius, ROC, XBRL, Payroll, CA Portal Avail Offer Now

 income-tax-return-filing

-What is Income Tax?
+What is E-filing of Income Tax?

-Types of Income Tax
+Types of (Income Tax Retrun) ITR Forms

 Income Tax is further subdivided into many categories but there are three main categories of income tax based on the category of the payee and time of payment.